vitto4/MinnaNoDS/README.md

         "/romaji:\\s*\"[^\"]*\"/gi"
     ]
   ```
-- This should have shipped with the set of scripts I used to lint and validate the database. <br>
+- This should have shipped with the set of scripts I used to lint and validate the dataset. <br>
   It didn't, but who knows, I may get to it when (if) I stop being obsessed with that one space dwarves simulator ¯\\\_(ツ)_/¯
 - Adding or removing a word will alter the `id` of all subsequent words in the same lesson. <br>
   Therefore, any time this has to be done, the version number will have to be bumped to the next major release as this could be considered breaking change for anyone using `id` as a [primary key](## "Which it intends to be, when it is in fact more of something I believed to be called a `natural key` and may thus be unstable.").